-All trading units must display the following information on the unit:-
+All trading units must display the following information on the unit:

-- The trading name.
+- the trading name

-- The product(s) on sale.
+- the product(s) on sale

-- The price list for the product(s) on sale.
+- the price list for the product(s) on sale

-- The consent to trade to be displayed in a prominent position within the interior of the unit.
+- the consent to trade to be displayed in a prominent position within the interior of the unit

-- No additional advertisements should be placed on the exterior of the unit.
+- no additional advertisements should be placed on the exterior of the unit

-All consent holders must adhere to traffic regulation orders restricting the movement of vehicles during operational hours and co-operate with the Markets Manager during the loading/unloading process each market morning and evening.
+All consent holders must adhere to Traffic Regulation Orders restricting the movement of vehicles during operational hours and co-operate with the Markets Manager during the loading/unloading process each market morning and evening.

-All consent holders must comply with any reasonable request from the Markets Manager on days when the market is in operation.
+All consent holders must comply with any reasonable request from the Markets Manager or Authorised Officer of the Council.

-Additional Conditions applicable to B (Mobile) Consents
+Additional Conditions Applicable to B (Mobile) Consents

-No trading is permitted in any area within a 3/4 mile radius of any Wolverhampton City Council market.
+No trading is permitted in any area within a 3⁄4 mile radius of any Wolverhampton City Council market.